cheewai74/sql_job_reference/[POSTGRES]UNION_ALL.md

 UNION ALL combines rows from multiple row sources into one result set.</BR>
+UNION ALL will include duplicates if they exist.</BR>
 ```
 SELECT  ename AS ename_and_dname, deptno
 FROM sql_cookbook.emp